brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/AIStudio/demos/0_AIStudioCopilotStudio.md

    - **Create an Azure Account**: Sign up for an Azure account if you don't have one.
    - **Create an Azure Bot Service Bot**: Navigate to the Azure portal, create a new Bot Service, and configure it using the v4 SDK.
 2. **Create a Copilot in Copilot Studio**:
-   - **Start a New Copilot**: Log in to Copilot Studio, click on "Create a Copilot," and provide a name and language for your chatbot.
+   - **Start a New Copilot**: Log in to Copilot Studio, click on `Create a Copilot` and provide a name and language for your chatbot.
    - **Define Topics and Knowledge Sources**: Add topics and integrate knowledge sources like SharePoint or Dataverse.
 3. **Retrieve Copilot Parameters**:
    - **Get Copilot Name and Token Endpoint**: In Copilot Studio, navigate to Settings and copy your copilot's name and token endpoint.